ScienceSoul/BrainStorm/README.md

 ### Description:

+**The current desciption of this project is outdated.
+It will be updated at a later time.**

 BrainStorm is a full connected (feedforward) network library written in C. It supports the following activation functions: sigmoid, relu, tanh and softmax (only at the output layer).
 It also supports L2 regularization, momentum and three algorithms for adapative learning rate: AdaGrad, RMSProp and Adam.

 At this time, parameters for the network must be defined in an input file with the define { } directive.
 The input file must not contain comments or tabulations.